 Application to Directed Studies

-Enrollment in DS is limited to approximately ten-percent of the first-year class, and the number of qualified candidates exceeds the number of places.
+Enrollment in DS is limited to approximately ten percent of the first-year class, and the number of qualified candidates exceeds the number of places.
 Based on their Yale College applications, some exceptionally qualified students are offered places in DS upon admission to Yale.
 All other first-year students who matriculate in Yale College are invited to apply.
 Selection is made on the basis of a written essay and statement submitted by the applicant.
 Secondary school records, College Board scores, and AP scores may also be taken into account.
-If you are interested in being considered for this program, you must apply online by Friday, June 2, 2017.
+If you are interested in being considered for this program, please apply online by Sunday, June 3, 2018.
 Applicants will be notified of admission decisions by the end of June.